 Low impact solutions do not grow on trees — unless we are talking about TENCEL™ fibers.

-Made from renewable wood pulp from certified forests, the TENCEL™ fibers are compostable, biodegradable, water efficient and fully traceable.
-And its latest offering — carbon-zero TENCEL™.
-We have just added it to the JACK & JONES portfolio of Better Materials, and we are pretty excited about it.
+Made from renewable wood pulp from sustainably managed forests, the TENCEL™ fibers are compostable, biodegradable, water efficient and fully traceable.
+And its latest offering — Carbon-Zero TENCEL™ — is certified CarbonNeutral® too.
+In 2021, we have added it to the JACK & JONES portfolio of Better Materials and we are pretty proud about it.
 Want to know why?

 ● Carbon-zero TENCEL™ fibers are made with innovative tech and more efficient manufacturing methods that cut down on energy use and reduce emissions